dirac-institute/sorcha/docs/inputs.rst

   The orbit epoch is expected to be given in **TDB (Barycentric Dynamical Time)**

 .. tip::
-  If using ``sorcha``'s internal :ref:`ephemeris generator<ephemeris_gen>` (which is the default mode), **we recommend calculating/creating your input orbits with epochs close in time to the start of the first survey observation**.
+  If using ``Sorcha``'s internal :ref:`ephemeris generator<ephemeris_gen>` (which is the default mode), **we recommend calculating/creating your input orbits with epochs close in time to the start of the first survey observation**.
 This will minimize the n-body integrations required to set up the ephemeris generation.

 .. tip::
   Be careful about the way your input elements are defined!
 Using heliocentric elements as barycentric (or vice-versa) will lead to wrong outputs.
-Similarly, if using Cartesian elements, be careful about the orientation of the coordinate system! ``sorcha`` assumes that Cartesian elements are Ecliptic-oriented.
+Similarly, if using Cartesian elements, be careful about the orientation of the coordinate system! ``Sorcha`` assumes that Cartesian elements are Ecliptic-oriented.

 .. note::
   For readability we show examples of whitespace-separated files below.
 We show only the heliocentric versions of these inputs, as the barycentric column requirements are identical, changing only the `FORMAT` designation